staa99/payment-integrator/README.md

 ## Short Background

 I have always used Paystack in my projects.
 But I wanted to try other providers like FlutterWave so I thought of how to build something that will not depend explicitly on any particular provider.

+## Acknowledgments

+* A big thanks to [PurpleBooth](https://github.com/PurpleBooth) for the awesome template used to develop this README.